 Weekly classes encourage discussion of these ideas and practical exercises are given to aid self-development.
 You also have the option of giving a short presentation in class.

 The two Positive Psychology courses can be taken in either order and no prior knowledge is required.

-We recommend you consider Positive Psychology - becoming the best version of you - which complements this course and starts in May.
+We recommend you consider Positive Psychology - becoming the best version of you - which complements this course and starts in the summer term, April / May.